carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 destructors are a typical example, but other languages and language extensions provide a variety of different kinds of cleanups.
 In general, a landing pad may need to run arbitrary amounts of cleanup code before actually entering a catch block.
-To indicate the presence of cleanups, a `landingpad instruction <LangRef.html#i_landingpad>`_ should have a *cleanup* clause.
+To indicate the presence of cleanups, a :ref:`i_landingpad` should have a *cleanup* clause.
 Otherwise, the unwinder will not stop at the landing pad if there are no catches or filters that require it to.

 .. note::